Some Information About John Fuller of Newton

 Fuller Farm

 Francis Jackson[6] was the first of the history books to make reference to the “Fuller Farm” in his 1854 book.
-The nucleus of the farm was the purchase or 750 acres in 1658 and then by subsequent purchases he increased it to upward of 1000 acres.
+The nucleus of the farm was the 750 acres purchase in 1658 and then by subsequent purchases he increased it to upward of 1000 acres.
 He distributed it among his five sons, through his will dated 1696.
-In an agreement dated March 25, 1699/1700, these five sons divided the farm into five parcels of land based on their father’s will.
-This agreement was known as the “First Division”, gave access to their individual farmsteads.
-A second agreement dated May 13, 1730 between the residence at that time, set out roadways through the farm which tied into those in the town of Newton.
+In an agreement dated March 25, 1699/1700, the five sons divided the farm into five parcels of land based on their father’s will.
+This agreement known as the “First Division”, set up a road system which gave access to their individual farmsteads.
+A second agreement dated May 13, 1730 between the residence at that time, set out additional roadways through the farm which tied into the roads in West Newton.

 1678 Letter